-The background evidence enumerated above (section 2) is incorporated into one's corpus of beliefs.
-They constitute a vast source of evidence for us as to the reliability of testimony (but see Pritchard 2004).
+The background evidence enumerated above (section 2) is incorporated into one’s corpus of beliefs.
+They constitute a vast source of evidence for us in regard to the reliability of testimony (but see Pritchard 2004).
 We acquire knowledge of the trustworthiness of testimony, as well as knowledge of domains in which the word of others is not to be default-accepted (e.g., salespeople on the quality of competing brands).

-Along these lines are resources to object to those who have used our far-reaching dependence on testimony to press that much of our beliefs rests on a fragile, ethical, basis e.g.,
+Along these lines are resources to object to those who have used our far-reaching dependence on testimony to press that much of our beliefs rests on a fragile ethical, basis e.g.,

 the trustworthiness of members of epistemic communities is the ultimate foundation for much of our knowledge.
 (Hardwig 1991, 694; for developments and criticism see Webb 1993; Govier 1993; Adler 1994; Baier 1994; Holton 1994; Shapin 1994)